akka/akka/akka-docs/pending/actor-registry-java.rst

 -----------------------------

 Actors can be looked up using the 'akka.actor.Actors.registry()' object.
 Through this registry you can look up actors by:
-* uuid string – this uses the ‘uuid’ field in the Actor class, returns all actor instances with that uuid
+* uuid com.eaio.uuid.UUID – this uses the ‘uuid’ field in the Actor class, returns the actor reference for the actor with specified uuid, if one exists, otherwise None
-* id string – this uses the ‘id’ field in the Actor class, which can be set by the user (default is the class name), returns instances of a specific Actor
+* id string – this uses the ‘id’ field in the Actor class, which can be set by the user (default is the class name), returns all actor references to actors with specified id
 * parameterized type - returns a 'ActorRef[]' with all actors that are a subtype of this specific type
 * specific actor class - returns a 'ActorRef[]' with all actors of this exact class